AlaMetTyr/Useful-scripts/README.md

 ## 2. Zip file corrupt?
 `corrupt_check.sh` will check if a zipped file is corrupt (used this when trying to acquire data from overseas collaborators).
 ## 3. BLAST
-Spwaks for itself. `blast.sl` is a slurm script to blastp a reference fasta you provide
+Speaks for itself. `blast.sl` is a slurm script to blastp a reference fasta you provide
 ## 3. P450s
 I wanted to find annotated P450s in sequences, so used `p450_grep.sh` and  `P450_blast.sh` to find them (though now I dont remember why).
 ## 4. Cafe5